Juanmi (footballer, born 1993)

-Juan Miguel Jiménez López ([ˈxwam miˈɣel xiˈmeneθ ˈlopeθ]; born 20 May 1993), known as Juanmi [ˈxwammi], is a Spanish professional footballer who plays for La Liga club Real Betis as a forward.
+Juan Miguel Jiménez López ([ˈxwam miˈɣel xiˈmeneθ ˈlopeθ]; born 20 May 1993), known as Juanmi [ˈxwammi], is a Spanish professional footballer who plays for as a forward for La Liga club Getafe.

 He came through the youth ranks at Málaga, starting in its reserves and making his first-team debut in 2010, also spending time on loan at Racing de Santander in 2013.
-In La Liga, he also represented Real Sociedad and Betis, totalling over 200 games and 50 goals and winning the Copa del Rey in 2022.
-He spent one season in the Premier League with Southampton.
+In La Liga, he also represented Real Sociedad, Betis, Cádiz and Getafe, totalling over 275 games and 60 goals and winning the Copa del Rey in 2022.
+He spent one season in the Premier League with Southampton, and another in the Saudi Pro League with Al-Riyadh.

 Juanmi won the European Championship with Spain under-19s in 2011 and 2012, and made his senior international debut in 2015.

 Club career

 Málaga

 Juanmi was born in Coín, Province of Málaga.
 Raised in Málaga CF's youth academy, he made his first-team debut on 13 January 2010 in a Copa del Rey away match against Getafe CF, scoring as the Andalusians were crushed 5–1 (losing 6–3 on aggregate), which made him the club's youngest ever goalscorer in an official game at the age of only 16.
 Four days later, he first appeared in La Liga, playing eight minutes in a 1–0 home win over the same opponent.

 On 27 March 2010, Juanmi assisted Apoño's goal in a 1–1 home draw against CD Tenerife.
 Although Málaga were threatened with relegation until the last day of the season, he still was able to make five first-team appearances, totalling 110 minutes.
 He signed his first professional contract on 5 August, keeping him with the club until the end of 2014–15.

-On 12 September 2010, 17-year-old Juanmi started at Real Zaragoza, scoring twice as Málaga led 5–0 at the 30-minute mark (eventually winning 5–3).
+On 12 September 2010, the 17-year-old Juanmi started at Real Zaragoza, scoring twice as Málaga led 5–0 at the 30-minute mark (eventually winning 5–3).
 By doing this, he became the youngest player in the competition's history to achieve this feat in only one game.

 After the summer of 2011 signing of Ruud van Nistelrooy, Juanmi was further demoted down Málaga's attacking pecking order.
 He made his first appearance of the season on 11 December 2011, coming on as a substitute and scoring in a 1–1 home draw with CA Osasuna.
-He started at Getafe for the Spanish Cup two days later, and scored the game's only goal in the 84th minute.
+He started at Getafe in the Spanish Cup two days later, and scored the game's only goal in the 84th minute.

 On 15 January 2013, after featuring even more rarely, Juanmi was loaned to Segunda División's Racing de Santander until June.
 He failed to find the net during his short spell, and his team also suffered relegation.

 Juanmi was given more playing time by new Málaga manager Bernd Schuster in 2013–14, and was made a starter by Javi Gracia in the following campaign.
 On 31 January 2015 he was definitely promoted to the main squad, being handed the number 11 jersey.